Best Trail Running Poles of 2025

 What we liked: affordable, lightweight for aluminum

-The Black Diamond Distance Z poles are the cheapest name brand running poles we’ve tested.
-For the price, they’re a solid option and very similar to our best overall pick, the BD Distance FLZ.
-They are sturdy and manage stress well, which allows them to survive more technical terrain.
-This also makes them more beginner-friendly.
+The Black Diamond Distance Z poles are the most affordable name brand running poles we’ve tested.
+For the price, they’re a solid option and very similar to our best overall pick, the Black Diamond Distance FLZ (review above).

 Pole material: Carbon